-The people in the group get devoured one-by-one, including a particularly nasty scene where he stomps on the belly
+The people in the group subsequently get attacked and devoured one-by-one, including a particularly nasty scene where he stomps on the belly

 of a pregnant woman and eats her foetus.
 But he finally gets his come-uppance by getting a pickaxe through his stomach and dies snacking on his

 Another one of the DPP's 39 prosecuted titles, undoubtedly due to the fetus eating scene.A heavily censored version with a different soundtrack was

 released to UK DVD in the early 00's under the title "Grim Reaper", which was taken from a cut US R-rated print.
 Finally released

 uncut to UK Blu-Ray in 2015.